-'We talk about ads in general':
+'We talk about ads in general': A third of parents (11 of 33) talked to their teen about ads in general, 'Not food ads, more scams saying they've won something' and tried to support them to make their own decisions 'tell them not to be influenced by ads, have an open and independent mind'.

-A third of parents (11 of 33) talked to their teen about ads in general, 'Not food ads, more scams saying they've won something' and tried to support them to make their own decisions 'tell them not to be influenced by ads, have an open and independent mind'.
+Parents' attitudes to advertising, food adve

-Parents' attitudes to advertising, food advertising and teens Agree/ Strongly agree Parents N = 32° % Overall, advertising is a useful source of information 23 72 Teens see too much advertising 26 81 Food advertising leads to bad eating habits in teens 18 56 If unhealthy foods were not advertised, my teen's eating habits would improve 15 47 The more ads my teen sees the more he/she will want the food advertised 19 61 Advertising healthy foods leads to good eating habits 19 61 Teens should not see ads for foods that are high in fat, salt or sugar 19 61 Food ads for sweets, crisps, fizzy drinks, takeaways, etc. should be banned completely 11 34
+Overall, advertising is a useful source of information Teens see too much advertising Food advertising leads to bad eating habits in teens If unhealthy foods were not advertised, my teen's eating ha The more ads my teen sees the more he/she will want the fo Advertising healthy foods leads to good eating habits Teens should not see ads for foods that are high in fat, salt of Food ads for sweets, crisps, fizzy drinks, takeaways, etc. show remaining 16 parents had mixed responses: 8 said they did not talk to their teen about ads: 'I don't speak to him about this' and 8 did not state what they do.

-^{ 33} Parents took part in the survey but one did not reply to these questions
+33 Parents took part in the survey but one did not reply to these questions